 The flat, fiberglass air filters are the most plain home air filter type.
 These filters do not usually better your family’s air quality; instead, they were designed to shelter the heating and air conditioning equipment from having larger contaminants get into the system and harm the components.
 As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Komfort Air a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.
+If you’re having trouble deciding which air filter is the best choice for your home, give Komfort Air Service Experts a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.